fuller-labtools/dexadipo-ai/README.md

 - FILENAMES – image file names (e.g. mouse1.png)
 - SUBQ – numeric labels for subcutaneous depot mass in grams

-(For other depots, use the corresponding label column instead of SUBQ — for example VAT for visceral fat, or any other depot name you choose — and make sure the training script reads from that column.)
+(For other depots, use the corresponding label column instead of SUBQ.
+E.g., VAT for visceral fat, or any other depot you choose.
+Make sure the training script reads from that column.)

 Store images and CSV in a directory structure such as:
 ```text